Power Up with Plant Protein Foods, the Best Choices for Your Diet

 filed in:

 I’m proudly plant-based.
 I think that nature offers us everything we need to survive and thrive in this busy, demanding world, whilst protecting the planet we live on.
 There are many reasons to become plant-based: your health, animal welfare, the environment, but the most common question I get asked is inevitably “where do you get your protein from?!”
-Look no further – here are the numbers for ten plant-based sources of protein (plus some bonus favorites), and how they compare against animal-derived sources of protein.
-I’ve included a handy table at the end for quick reference.

 We need protein to maintain our body’s structure and functions.
 Proteins are made up of amino acids, which are vital to many of the processes and building blocks that make up our organs and cells.
 While animal sources of protein can provide us with all the essential amino acids we need; it’s actually entirely possible to get these in a plant-based diet, by combining sources of protein, such as pulses and seeds.

-Plant-based powders are densely packed with protein.
+When transitioning to a plant-based diet, It can be a good idea to keep a high quality plant-based protein powder on hand.
 My favorite is yellow pea powder, which is the staple in my Just Add Water™ blend, but there are plenty of other options for adding to smoothies or juices if you’re looking to increase your protein intake.
 These pack by far the biggest punch on average when compared to meat or other plant protein sources and are easily found in health food stores or online.

 Pulses and legumes, such as chickpeas and lentils, are versatile additions to homemade dishes such as salad, curry, or stir fry.
 They absorb flavors well and can give a range of textures to suit, depending on how long they are cooked for.
 Chickpeas can also be roasted in spices, which make a clean, crunchy snack similar to popcorn for when the cravings hit!